Economic and Political Overview

 Foreign Trade in Figures

-Trade has been an important element of the Libyan economy since early 2000s, peaking at 139% of GDP in 2014, before the country mired into another civil war.
-Nevertheless, its share recovered slightly in the last few years and, according to the latest available data, it reached 114.1% in 2020 (World Bank).
-Main exports included crude oil, refined petroleum products and natural gas (94% of total exports, UNCTAD), as well as gold, iron, and copper.
-Significant items of import include refined petroleum, automobiles, transmission apparatus for radio-telephony, rolled tobacco, and medicaments.
+Trade has been an important element of the Libyan economy since the early 2000s, peaking at 108% of GDP in 2009, before the country became embroiled in another civil war.
+Nevertheless, its share recovered in the last few years and, according to the latest available data, it reached 156% in 2023 (World Bank).
+Main exports included crude oil, refined petroleum products, and natural gas (94% of total exports, UNCTAD), as well as gold, iron, and copper.
+Significant items of import include refined petroleum (mainly for re-export), broadcasting equipment, rolled tobacco, cars, and jewellery.

 Source: WTO – World Trade Organisation ; World Bank , Latest Available Data